jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (b) an eligible person.

 ### 62 Monitoring of emissions and removals
-A participant must, in respect of each activity listed in Schedule 3 or 4 that is carried out by the participant in a year,— (a) collect the prescribed data or other prescribed information (which data or information must, if required by regulations made under this Act, be verified by a person or organisation recognised by the EPA under section 92); and
+(1) A participant must, in respect of each activity listed in Schedule 3 or 4 that is carried out by the participant in a year,—
+  (a) collect the prescribed data or other prescribed information (which data or information must, if required by regulations made under this Act, be verified by a person or organisation recognised by the EPA under section 92); and
   (b) calculate the emissions and the removals from the activity in accordance with the methodologies prescribed in regulations made under this Act; and
   (c) if required by regulations made under this Act, have the calculations verified by a person or organisation recognised by the EPA under section 92; and
   (d) keep, in the prescribed format (if any), records of the data or information and calculations.
+(2) Subsection (1)﻿(b) does not apply in relation to emissions and removals that a person is not required to calculate under— (a) section 191G, relating to carbon accounting areas (averaging); or (b) section 193F(3), relating to temporary adverse event land.

 ### 63 Liability to surrender units to cover emissions
 (1) A participant is liable to surrender 1 unit for each whole tonne of emissions from each activity listed in Schedule 3 or 4 that the participant carries out,—
   (a) as calculated in accordance with this Act; and (b) at the times required under this Act.
+(1A) However, subsection (1) does not apply to emissions for which a participant is not liable to surrender units as a result of any of the following:
+  (a) section 179A (when forest land may not be treated as deforested):
+  (b) section 182G (certain natural events or clearance for forest management):
+  (c) sections 185A and 192L(3) (limiting liability to unit balances for carbon accounting areas):
+  (d) section 191F(2) (carbon accounting areas (averaging)):
+  (e) section 193F(1) (temporary adverse event land).
 (2) If a participant is liable to surrender units under this Act, the participant must make an application under section 18C to transfer the required number of units from the participant’s holding account to a surrender account designated by the EPA.
-(3) Subsection (1) is subject to section 191(1)﻿(c).
+(3)
 (4) If the provision of this Act that imposes a liability to surrender or repay units does not specify the deadline for doing so, the deadline is within 60 working days after the EPA gives the person a notice requiring the surrender or repayment.
+(5) See also sections 189E, 189F, and 189G in relation to liability to surrender units when transferring— (a) from PFSI activity to standard forestry in a carbon accounting area (averaging); or (b) between permanent forestry and standard forestry in a carbon accounting area (averaging).

 ### 63A Modification of liability to surrender units to cover certain emissions
 [Repealed]

 ### 64 Entitlement to receive New Zealand units for removal activities
 (1) A participant is entitled to receive 1 New Zealand unit for each whole tonne of removals from the participant’s removal activities, as calculated in accordance with this Act.
-(1A) Subsection (1) does not apply to removals for which a participant is not entitled to receive units under section 197 (grant-funded forests).
+(1A) Subsection (1) does not apply to removals for which a participant is not entitled to receive units under— (a) section 191E, relating to carbon accounting areas (averaging); or (b) section 193F(1), relating to temporary adverse event land; or (c) section 197, relating to grant-funded forests.
 (2) If a participant submits an emissions return to the EPA that contains an assessment of the participant's entitlement to receive New Zealand units, then the EPA must, within 20 working days of receiving the emissions return, direct the Registrar to transfer the number of New Zealand units contained in the assessment to the participant’s holding account.
 (3) Subsection (2) does not apply—
   (a) if, within 20 working days of the EPA receiving the emissions return, the EPA or an enforcement officer serves notice on the participant under section 94 requiring the participant to provide information in respect of any matter contained in the emissions return; or